Play & Development: An Occupational Therapist’s Perspective on Tiny Troops Soccer

 Home » Play & Development: An Occupational Therapist’s Perspective on Tiny Troops Soccer

 As parents, we’re always looking for ways to help our little ones grow and develop.
-Programs like Tiny Troops Soccer are more than just sports programs; they are a way for young children practice key developmental skills that will benefit them as they grow.
-We took some time to speak with Sarah Dachille, an Occupational Therapist, to explore the benefits of Tiny Troops Soccer on your child’s development.
+Programs like Tiny Troops Soccer are more than just sports programs; they are a way for young children to practice key developmental skills that will benefit them as they grow.
+We took some time to speak with Sarah Dachille, an Occupational Therapist, to explore the developmental benefits of toddler soccer and how these fun, play-based activities build lifelong skills.

 The Benefits of a Developmental Sports Program